awsdocs/aws-elemental-mediapackage-user-guide/doc_source/cloudwatch-events-example.md

 ## Key Provider Notification Events<a name="key-provider-state-events"></a>

-When you're using content encryption on an endpoint, AWS Elemental MediaPackage can't reach the key provider\.
+You get key provider notification events when you're using content encryption on an endpoint, AWS Elemental MediaPackage can't reach the key provider\.
 For information about DRM and encryption, see [https://docs.aws.amazon.com/speke/latest/documentation/](https://docs.aws.amazon.com/speke/latest/documentation/)\.

 **Example**